boydjawun/Azure-Sentinel-Honeypot-Lab-with-Ubuntu/README.md

 # Create a Resource Group + Virtual Network

-- After creating the account head to *azure.portal.com*
+- After creating the account head to your azure portal
 - Create a Resource Group
     > Resource Group - A contianer that helps organize and manage related cloud resources
     - Type *Resource Group* in the search bar and fill in: